In this video I outline my approach to democratic theorizing.

 Democratic theorizing shifts the focus to under-represented voices in public discourse.
 Both the choice of a research topic and participant invitation are oriented toward inclusion.

 Theory is developed in an open dialogue between research participants, who are regarded as co-theorists, and the lead theorist(s).
-Co-theorists are not seen as collaborators who interpret the world and co-generate meaning.
+Co-theorists are seen as collaborators who interpret the world and co-generate meaning.
 This requires open and active listening on behalf of lead theorists.

 Lead theorists move recursively between original data, their own interpretations, and the interpretations of their co-theorists, continuously checking and updating emerging concepts.